The Power of the Question Mark

-Co-Presenter: Jennifer Conway, Head of Customer Success at Waggl Show more
+Co-Presenter: Anton Franckeiss, Head of Consulting at Waggl

 Continuous feedback and a simple question set shed light on the biggest pain points in the organization, and which themes were most acutely urgent to address.